Skip to main content

 What causes anaemia?

-Anaemia can have a variety of different causes, from dietary deficiencies to loss of blood or disease.
-It is also commonly experienced during pregnancy.
+Anaemia can have a variety of different causes - from dietary deficiencies to loss of blood or disease.
+It also commonly happens during pregnancy.

 Diet

-"Deficiencies in the diet are a common cause of anaemia," explains GP Dr Jeff Foster.
-"These include iron deficiency, but also deficiencies in B12, folate or riboflavin.
+Dr Jeff Foster says: "These can include iron deficiency, but also deficiencies in B12, folate or riboflavin.
 Anaemia can also be caused by excess alcohol consumption which can lead to a reduction in the number of oxygen-carrying red blood cells."

 Blood loss